b3d3c/b3d3cLabs/owasp-top10-2017/a6/stegonography/README.md

 ### 🔥

-A quick `admin:admin` guess revealed that we can successfully log in to the application and get to the admin's control panel, as shown by the image below:
+A quick `admin:password` guess revealed that we can successfully log in to the application and get to the admin's control panel, as shown by the image below:

 <p align="center">
     <img src="images/admin_page.png"/>